 Over the past couple of years there has been a lot of emphasis on reducing your carbon footprint through every day actions.
 Many environmental experts recommend walking or biking more to reduce carbon emissions, being conscious of leaving water running or keeping the lights on.
 However, simply by altering a few dietary habits you can help the planet and even help yourself!
-Here are some ways to reduce your carbon footprint just through food alone:
+Nutrition for Longevity is here with some ways to reduce your carbon footprint just through food alone:

 - Go Package Free: When buying food, look for produce without plastic.
 Reducing single use plastic is another way to reduce your carbon footprint.
 You can also bring your own reusable bags to the market or grocery store or use glass containers to store food.
 But if you do use plastic produce bags, please recycle them.
 Fun fact: some grocers offer completely compostable bags!

 - Get a Green Thumb: Not only is growing your own food a great way to reduce stress and develop a new hobby, it is another way to reduce your carbon footprint!
-No matter if you have an apartment or full backyard, having a small garden to plant herbs, tomatoes or jalapenos is a great way to feel more connected to your food and help the planet too.
-Having a garden reduces the amount of plastic purchased at the store!
+No matter if you have an apartment or full backyard, having a small garden to plant herbs, tomatoes, or jalapenos is a great way to feel more connected to your food and help the planet too.
+On top of that, having a garden reduces the amount of plastic purchased at the store!

 - Stock Up Seasonally: One of the best ways to reduce your carbon footprint is to buy locally and seasonally.
 Buying local food can help reduce food miles, which is the mileage that comes with transporting produce and other types of food to grocery stores.
 By eating seasonally you help local growers because they are supplying you with the fresh fruits and veggies that they grow during that particular season.
 In addition, by stocking up seasonally you maximize the nutritional content of your produce because it's not sitting in a grocery store for days on end!